 That’s 31 people every day.
-Pledge your support and join us on 13 October to raise awareness on Secondary Breast Cancer Awareness Day.
+Pledge your support and help us campaign for better care.

 Also known as advanced, stage 4 or metastatic breast cancer, a secondary diagnosis is when breast cancer has spread to another part of the body, such as the lungs, liver, bones, or brain.
 While treatable, the impact is life-changing, from waiting for scan results to dealing with treatment, coming to terms with a terminal diagnosis and managing side effects of long-term hormone therapy.
 That's why we're campaigning with our Manifesto for Change.